Historic Washington, KY

 Left to Right: Top Row

-Bluegrass Artsian Center, Mike Cowden, Director - One of the original 119 log cabins pre 1790.
+1. The Cane Brake - Bluegrass Artsian Center, Mike Cowden, Director - One of the original 119 log cabins pre 1790.
 Local Artists including

 Mike Cowden, Ken Swinson, Rob Weingartner, Silversmith, Sue Ellen Gorman, Painter, Megann Thomas, Sculptor, Jennifer Gleason with Sunflower